A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

 \subsection{Localization}

 Many relocalization algorithms relied on scanning radar, taking advantage of the long ranges provided to identify consistent geometry. \citet{hong2020radarslam} conducted parallel processing for radar-based loop closure and motion tracking.
 Since the bag-of-words method is hard to apply in sparse radar images, they converted the data into a point cloud to conduct a loop closure based on \ac{M2DP} descriptors.
 For motion tracking, they first transformed polar images into Cartesian images to find feature points.
-The transformation matrix for motion estimation was then obtained from the maximum inlier feature point set. \citet{adolfsson2023tbv} improved a SLAM algorithm by introducing a trust but verify-based loop closure detection system.
+The transformation matrix for motion estimation was then obtained from the maximum inlier feature point set. \citet{jang2023raplace} introduced a radar place recognition technique employing the Radon transform.
+They established a mutable threshold through an auto-correlation procedure, exhibiting superior robustness to both rotational and translational variances. \citet{adolfsson2023tbv} improved a SLAM algorithm by introducing a trust but verify-based loop closure detection system.
 While generating loop closures with odometry and radar scan description-based methods, a group of local loop closures was kept for verification.
 This verification optimized for the best overall alignments and effects to odometry estimates providing more accurate long-term navigation.

 Several scanning radar works used machine learning to identify robust relocalization. \citet{suaftescu2020kidnapped} used cylindrical convolutions in a convolutional neural network (CNN) to perform radar place recognition on repeated trajectories.
 Raw radar scans improved recall over existing image recognition pipelines. \citet{gadd2020look} learned rotation invariant representations of radar images using standard neural nets and compared them with \cite{suaftescu2020kidnapped}.
 These rotation invariant matrices were then processed into difference matrices to perform backward loop closure detection in SeqSLAM \cite{milford2012seqslam} for relocalization with mirrored search to account for visiting trajectories from opposite directions. \citet{wang2021radarloc} generated a learned relocalization pipeline which filtered radar data using self attention and encoded features using a DenseNet \cite{huang2017densely} architecture processed by a final deep pose regressor.
 Their method outperformed several existing relocalization techniques in translation and performed at parity for rotation.
 In a unique SoC mapping method, \citet{cait2022autoplace} filtered single-chip automotive radar using Doppler measurements and embeds the filtered pointclouds using a convolutional NN for spatial encoding.
 They then applied a single-layer LSTM for temporal encoding to generate and match query candidate pairs of radar cross-sections for relocalization.